SuperFlyz81/udacity-nd0011-005-capstone-travel-app/README.md

 ## Usage
 * **Node.js**
   * Uninstall any pre-existing installations of Node.js:
-    * This project and its dependencies were built and tested on Node version 16.18.0, the latest long term support (LTS) version of Node at the time this project was created.
+    * This project and its dependencies were built and tested on Node version 16.18.0, the latest long-term support (LTS) version of Node at the time this project was created.
 Subsequently you will need to install Node.js v16.18.0 on your Mac or PC before being able to use this project.
     * Subsequently, you might first need to uninstall the current version of Node.js that is installed on your Mac or PC before installing Node.js v16.18.0, which is required for this project.
     * To uninstall a prior/newer version of Node.js from your Mac that was previously installed using the Node.js Mac pkg installer, run the following two commands (taken from https://github.com/nodejs/node-v0.x-archive/issues/4058) in the macOS terminal:
       ```